rimanfarhood/Chic-Salon/README.md

 # CHIC HAIR SALON

 Chic Hair Salon is a business website for a hair salon based in Sweden.
 It allows the business to display themself and the services they offer.
 Provides the costumer with necessary information about the salon, such as treatments, prices, location and conatct information.
+[Live link](https://rimanfarhood.github.io/Chic-Salon/form.html)

 ![Responsice Mockup](https://github.com/rimanfarhood/Chic-Salon/blob/main/assets/images/readme/testing/mockup.png)